fbpx

 • Anxiety

-Eat Foods Rich in Complex Carbohydrates and Fiber
+Eat Foods High in Complex Carbohydrates

-Use Eye Drops
+Use Eye Drops to Alleviate Redness

-Avoid Alcohol
+Avoid Alcohol at All Costs

 No sufficient scientific evidence has emerged to support the popular claim that black pepper can help you sober up from a marijuana high.
 While one study suggests that the compounds found within the spice might be able to inhibit some of weed’s effects, eating black pepper kernels is no magic bullet.